Eco travel with kids?

 If you are traveling to and within urban centers, consider taking the train or bus.
 These forms of transportation typically consume half the fuel of flying or driving.
 And as Corinne McDermott of HaveBabyWillTravel explains, riding them can add to the fun.

 “Getting around a new city by public transit is a green way to explore a destination that kids absolutely love.
-Not only are you reducing your carbon footprint, you’re saving money too by not taking expensive cabs.
+Not only are you reducing your carbon footprint, but you’re also saving money too by not taking expensive cabs.
 Children enjoy taking buses and trains, and you experience more of your destination this way as well.”

 If you’re planning a long trip, consider booking a sleeper compartment on the train.
 Kids love the novelty, and it makes travel a lot more comfortable.